babakrezaee/Babakrezaee.github.io/README.md

 ## Welcome to my GitHub Web Page

-Here, I post the handouts, slides, and codes that I use in my method courses and workshops.
+Here, I post the handouts, slides, and codes that I use in my methods courses and workshops.

 [Matrix Algebra and OLS Review](https://github.com/babakrezaee/MethodsCourses/blob/master/POS604_2018/Week1/Handout_Week%202_01212018.pdf)